 MSFL intends to continue issuing securities.
-There has been no material adverse change in the prospects of MSFL since 31 December 2019.
+There has been no material adverse change in the prospects of MSFL since 31 December 2020.

-There has been no significant change in the financial performance or position of MSFL since 30 June 2020 (the date of the latest interim report and accounts of MSFL).
+There has been no significant change in the financial performance or position of MSFL since 30 June 2021, the date of the last published interim (unaudited) financial statements of MSFL.